oktadev/jhipster-microservices-example/TUTORIAL.md

 This tutorial shows you how to build a microservices architecture with [JHipster 4.3.0](https://jhipster.github.io/2017/04/13/jhipster-release-4.3.0.html).
 You'll generate a gateway (powered by Netflix Zuul and the JHipster Gateway), a microservice (that talks to MongoDB), and use Docker Compose to make sure it all runs locally.
-Then you'll deploy it to Google Cloud using Kubernetes and AWS using Docker Swarm.
+Then you'll deploy it to Minikube and Google Cloud using Kubernetes.

 ## What is JHipster?